-Include a description of why this educational model was chosen and how students will be assessed, how assessment practices are aligned to state standards and state assessment requirements.
+Narrative should explain why the educational model was chosen, how students will be assessed, and how assessment practices align with state standards and assessment requirements.

-Selection Criteria Limited / Weak Moderate Good Strong No Evidence Evidence Evidence Evidence Evidence 2 3 4 5 0-1 1.
-Explains key design elements for the proposed educational model (has clear plan for ongoing development, improvement of curriculum) Identifies key curriculum materials or schools approach to curriculum development Describes core academic curriculum for each content area (including ELA, Math, Science) Makes compelling case for why the chosen approach is likely to improve students' academic performance (e.g. by including research / data from previous implementation within similar student demographic, especially important for replication and expansion schools) 2.
-Describes how the choice of curriculum will help the school meet CT's required school performance standards for charter schools

-School can clearly articulate how the chosen curriculum enable the charter school to meet the CSDE accountability standards for academic achievement and growth 3.
+- - Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 1.
+Explains key design elements for the proposed educational model (has clear plan for ongoing development, improvement of curriculum) Identifies key curriculum materials or schools approach to curriculum development Describes core academic curriculum (including ELA, Math, Science) Makes compelling case for why the chosen approach is likely to improve students' academic performance (e.g. by including research / data from previous implementation within similar student demographic, especially important for replication and expansion schools) 2.
+Describes how the choice of curriculum will help the school meet CT's required school performance standards for charter schools • School can clearly articulate how the chosen curriculum enable the charter school to meet the CSDE accountability standards for academic achievement and growth 3.
 Describes instructional techniques / methods that will facilitate high quality teaching and learning, and how these are appropriate for all students (including educationally disadvantaged students) 4.
 Clear plan for monitoring and assessing student and teacher performance (including how school will use classroom and standardized assessments to determine needs of students and differentiate instruction 5.
-Consistent with the definition of a charter school in ESEA §4310 ,(page 265/449) the school can justify how key elements have been chosen to utilize autonomies and flexibilities granted to charter schools under state statutes to create programs that meet the unique needs of the schools anticipated demographic Total score possible: 25 points Applicant score in section 4: /25 Reviewer Comments - Instructional Practices, Student Academic Achievement:
+Consistent with the definition of a charter school in ESEA §4310 ,(page 265/449) the school can justify how key elements have been chosen to utilize autonomies and flexibilities granted to charter schools under state statutes to create programs that meet the unique needs of the schools anticipated demographic Total score possible: 25 points Applicant sc ore in secti on 4: /25 Reviewer Comments - Instructional Practices, Student Academic Achievement:

 Section 5 - Financial Management, Monitoring: Describe how the school intends to achieve financial stability and viability through implementation of proposed activities, keeping in mind federal guidelines around Allowable Costs.
-Refer to 20c7 R 200 as the guiding document for a comprehensive understanding of allowable costs and se the provided Allowable Cost Guide when constructing a school budget.
-In this section explain the school's plan to be strategic, compliant and a responsible fiduciary of federal funds.
-All proposed expenditures and grant-supported activities will need to align with at least one of the SMART Goals applicants indicates in Section 6 (SMART Goals).
+Refer to 2CFR 200 as the guiding document for a comprehensive understanding of allowable costs and consult the Allowable Cost Guide when constructing a school budget.
+Outline the school's plan to be strategic, compliant and a responsible fiduciary of federal funds.
+All proposed expenditures and grant-supported activities in the CSP Budget Request must align with at least one of the SMART Goals applicants indicates in Section 6 (SMART Goals).

-Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 Are complete and demonstrate clear understanding of allowable, allocable costs Implementation and planning periods are broken out clearly (planning period not to exceed 18 months) School provides three-year CSP grant budget with justification for activities, complete descriptions of activities and expenditures School provides five-year school operating budget in addition to CSP grant budget to show that there will be financial sustainability after the CSP grant period ends 2.
+1 Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 1.CSP Budget Request and narrative, Operating Budget and narrative: Are complete and demonstrate clear understanding of allowable, allocable costs Implementation and planning periods are broken out clearly (planning period not to exceed 18 months) School provides up to a three- year CSP grant budget with justification for activities, complete descriptions of activities and expenditures School provides operating budget in addition to CSP grant budget to demonstrate financial sustainability after the CSP grant period ends 2.
 Applicant demonstrates understanding that charters have high degree of autonomy over budget, operations, personnel decisions (e.g. by making requests in budget that are allowable but diverge from suggested subgrant structure in Table 2 of this RFA - Size and Structure of Subgrants) 3.
 Applicant completes annual reporting requirements to CSDE